jepa/ubcdown/README.md

 tinytex:::is_tinytex()
 ```

-### Starting to write your thesis
+### Starting to write your dissertation

 To use `gauchodown` from [RStudio](http://www.rstudio.com/products/rstudio/download/):

 1) Ensure that you have already installed LaTeX and the fonts described above, and are using the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
 You can use `gauchodown` without RStudio.
 For example, you can write the Rmd files in your favourite text editor (e.g. [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
-But RStudio is probably the easiest tool for writing both R code and text in your thesis.
+But RStudio is probably the easiest tool for writing both R code and text in your dissertation.

 2) Install the `bookdown` package: